prav2909/yolov1/readme.md

 I will not spend much time on explaining YOLOV1 paper or architecture, it is quite thorougly covered by several articles online.
 Some are here:
 Originbal Paper: https://arxiv.org/pdf/1506.02640

 Other good sources: https://www.youtube.com/watch?v=9s_FpMpdYW8

                     https://www.youtube.com/watch?v=n9_XyCGr-MI

 This repository is designed to help you quickly set up a simple YOLO model.
-It includes only four files:
+It includes only 5 files:

 1. main.py: This script serves as the entry point and is responsible for initializing the model, loss function, and data loader.